-This post originally appeared on Southern New Hampshire University’s Be a Social Entrepreneur blog.
-To read the original post, click here.
+This post originally appeared on Southern New Hampshire University’s Be a Social Entrepreneur blog in April 2013.

 J. Gregory Dees has been the recipient of the Ashoka and Aspen Institute Lifetime Achievement Award in Social Entrepreneurship and continues to share his knowledge in the classroom and the world.